TabbyML/tabby/docs/python.md

     max_decoding_length=250,   # Maximum prediction length.
     min_decoding_length=1,     # Minimum prediction length.
-    use_vmap=False,            # Use the vocabulary mapping file saved in this model. return_attention=False,    # Include the attention vectors in the output. return_alternatives=False, # Return alternatives at the first unconstrained decoding position. sampling_topk=1,           # Randomly sample predictions from the top K candidates (with beam_size=1).
+    use_vmap=False,            # Use the vocabulary mapping file saved in this model. return_scores=True,        # Include the prediction scores in the output. return_attention=False,    # Include the attention vectors in the output. return_alternatives=False, # Return alternatives at the first unconstrained decoding position. sampling_topk=1,           # Randomly sample predictions from the top K candidates (with beam_size=1).